 “Precise use of the grid, along with consistent shapes, angles, and radii, help define a particular aesthetic that’s critical in expressing the “IBMness” of our illustrations and reveals a well-considered and systematic approach” – IBM.

-“Here’s the simple truth: you can’t innovate on products without first innovating the way you build them.” — Airbnb.
+“Here’s the simple truth: you can’t innovate on products without first innovating the way you build them.” – Alex Schleifer, VP of Design at Airbnb.

-Airbnb’s language allows them to make the communication process between designers and stakeholders much easier, as well as standardize their practices throughout platforms and devices.
+Airbnb’s language makes communication between designers and stakeholders much easier and standardizes practices across platforms and devices.

 Create a vocabulary

 A vocabulary should contain and clearly define a product’s visual elements.
-Its main goal is to contain a systematized pattern library of building blocks, accompanied by a style guide.
+The aim is to include a systematized pattern library and UI components accompanied by a style guide.

-This enables organizations to establish the meaningful constraints we’ve mentioned above while allowing their designers to streamline decision-making.
-For instance, here’s how Atlassian explains the logic behind their color palettes:
+This simplification enables organizations to establish the meaningful constraints mentioned above while allowing designers to streamline decision-making.
+For example, here’s how Atlassian explains the logic behind their color palettes:

 “Our primary palette is comprised of neutrals, white, and blue to bring boldness to our brand and is used in logical ways throughout product and marketing to guide the eye and highlight the important bits.
-We pepper warmer, secondary palette colors throughout to soften the experience and to impart confidence and optimism.” – Atlassian.
+We pepper warmer, secondary palette colors throughout to soften the experience and to impart confidence and optimism.” – Atlassian Design System.

-The principles behind a product’s design philosophy are a litmus test for evaluating the quality and the purpose of a design.
-It allows an organization to assess whether or not a prototype adheres to its general guidelines.
+The principles behind a product’s design philosophy are a litmus test for evaluating a design’s quality and purpose.
+It allows an organization to assess whether prototypes adhere to its general guidelines.

-For example, Airbnb’s design principles are oriented towards accessibility and functionality.
-Their goal is to create “unified, universal, iconic, and conversational” designs.
+For example, Airbnb’s design principles prioritize accessibility and functionality.
+They aim to create “unified, universal, iconic, and conversational” designs.

-On the other hand, IBM’s principles state that they aim to create designs that are “carefully considered, uniquely unified, expertly executed, and positively progressive.”
+IBM’s principles aim to create “carefully considered, uniquely unified, expertly executed, and positively progressive” designs.

 Set the rules

-“A unified design language shouldn’t be just a set of static rules and individual atoms; it should be an evolving ecosystem.” — Airbnb.
+“A unified design language shouldn’t be just a set of static rules and individual atoms; it should be an evolving ecosystem.” – Karri Saarinen, Principal Designer at Airbnb.

-Understanding the organization’s competitive landscape allows it to explore strategic design opportunities and create a distinct visual identity.
+- Monitor your competitive landscape to explore strategic design opportunities and create a distinct visual identity.

 Who’s Responsible for Creating a Design Language?

-- UX writers/Content strategists — responsible for the tone of voice guidelines and brand spokesperson parameters;
+- UX writers or Content strategists: responsible for the tone of voice guidelines and brand spokesperson parameters.

-- Front-end developers — instrumental in writing efficient code and assisting with documentation;
+- Front-end developers: instrumental in writing efficient programming syntax and assisting with documentation.

-- VPs and directors — ensure that the language aligns with the organization’s goals and its identity.
+- Stakeholders: ensure that the language aligns with the organization’s goals and identity.